MoritzVolkman/GridComm-Cosimulation/README.md

 2. Configure CMake Project
 3. Build and run Netsim

-This is how the Program should work once it is finished:
+This is how the Program works:

 ![Sequence Diagram 2](./figures/CoSimv2.png)